Regulations and Compliance

 The University prohibits the use of the Harvard network for illegal activities.
 Federal law prohibits the reproduction, distribution, public display, or public performance of copyrighted materials over the Internet without permission of the copyright holder, except in accordance with fair use or other specifically applicable statutory exceptions.
 Harvard may terminate the network access of users who are found to have repeatedly infringed the copyrights of others.
 In addition, unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject you to civil and criminal liabilities.
 Harvard complies fully with the federal Digital Millennium Copyright Act of 1998 (DMCA) and has in place the mandated process for receiving and tracking alleged incidents of copyright infringement.

 Harvard network users should be aware of recent changes in the pre-subpoena notification approach employed by the Recording Industry Association of America.
 These changes include notices requesting the preservation of records in advance of a subpoena and notices providing an option for users to settle in advance of potential lawsuits.
 University policy remains unchanged.
-We will continue to comply with the DMCA and federal law pertaining to DMCA subpoenas and will continue to update the community of significant changes to process or law.
+We continue to comply with the DMCA and federal law pertaining to DMCA subpoenas and continue to update the community of significant changes to process or law.

 The University is committed to maintaining the integrity and availability of the Harvard network for vital educational and research purposes for which it was designed.
 We recommend that you become familiar with the laws pertaining to the use of digital material and to comply with federal law and University policy regarding use of copyrighted materials.
 More information may be found on the Harvard DMCA website.